The A9 highway through Pallai, Pachchilaipalli

 The Civil War

-Pachchilaipalli sat at the epicenter of the Sri Lankan civil war.
-Its control of Elephant Pass made it one of the most fiercely contested areas in the entire conflict.
-The Muhamalai Forward Defence Line — where opposing forces stood only 200 to 600 metres apart — saw years of continuous fighting with barely any movement in positions.
+Pachchilaipalli stood at the heart of the Sri Lankan civil war, with its proximity to Elephant Pass making it one of the most fiercely contested regions in the conflict.
+The Muhamalai Forward Defence Line — where opposing forces were positioned just 200 to 600 metres apart — became a prolonged frontline, witnessing years of intense fighting with little territorial change.

-In April 2000, the Elephant Pass military complex fell to the LTTE in the Second Battle of Elephant Pass, killing over 1,000 soldiers — one of the war's most significant engagements.
-Multiple offensives and counteroffensives devastated the area through the 2000s, with the final battles coming in late 2008 and January 2009.
+In April 2000, the Elephant Pass military complex fell to the Liberation Tigers of Tamil Eelam (LTTE) during the Second Battle of Elephant Pass, resulting in the deaths of over 1,000 soldiers and marking one of the most significant turning points of the war.
+Throughout the 2000s, repeated offensives and counteroffensives brought widespread devastation to the area, culminating in the final stages of conflict in late 2008 and January 2009.

 2009–Present